Quartz Tuning Forks and Acoustic Phenomena - Application to Superfluid Helium: Results

 \subsection{Acoustic Emission}

-If the oscillator is placed inside a perfectly reflecting fluid-filled container, the resonant frequency changes according to Eq.~(\ref{Eq:Bdefinition}), but the width of the resonance $\Delta f$ remains the same as in vacuum.
-If, however, dissipation of acoustic energy is present in the system, the width increases compared to the vacuum value.
-Dissipation can exist, for example, in the form of absorbing boundaries or lack of boundaries all together (acoustic energy does not return to the oscillator).
-In infinite medium we can study the acoustic emission by determining $\Delta f$.
-The width is related to dissipation in the system and in this case to the emitted acoustic power.
-An example of the connection between the geometrical factor $B$ and the width $\Delta f$ is shown in Fig.~\ref{Fig:BAcousticTwoSquares}.
+If the oscillator and fluid are placed inside a closed container with perfectly (acoustically) reflecting walls, the resonant frequency changes according to Eq.~(\ref{Eq:Bdefinition}), but the width of the resonance $\Delta f$ remains the same as in vacuum.
+However, if dissipation of acoustic energy takes place in the system, the width increases compared to the vacuum value.
+Dissipation can exist, for example, at absorbing (or transmitting) boundaries or if boundaries do not exist at all (acoustic energy pumped from the oscillator into the medium does not completely return to the oscillator).
+We can study the acoustic emission from the fork in infinite medium by determining $\Delta f$.
+The excess width is directly related to dissipation in the system -- in this case to the emitted acoustic power.

+An example of the relation between the geometrical factor $B$ and the width $\Delta f$ is shown in Fig.~\ref{Fig:BAcousticTwoSquares}.

-The figure shows the case of two infinite square-shaped oscillators separated by 1.0125~mm in infinite medium oscillating in antiphase.
+The figure shows the case of two infinitely long square-shaped bars separated by 1.0125~mm in infinite medium oscillating in antiphase.
 Rather large separation between the oscillators has been used here to make acoustic resonances appear at lower values of $k$.
-The undulation of $B$ and $\Delta f$ is partly due to resonant modes in the fluid between the tines.
-The first peak is a general property of all oscillators, and probably reflects some kind of optimal wavelength relative to the oscillator dimensions.
-The subsequent peaks appear only when acoustic modes between two oscillators exist.
-Fig.~\ref{Fig:BAcousticTwoSquares} demonstrates an apparent connection between the changes in $B$ and $\Delta f$.
+The undulation of $B$ and $\Delta f$ is partly due to resonant modes in the fluid between the bars.
+The first peak is a general property of all oscillators, and obviously reflects a matching wavelength relative to the oscillator dimensions.
+The subsequent peaks appear only when acoustic modes between two-part oscillators exist.
+Fig.~\ref{Fig:BAcousticTwoSquares} suggests an apparent connection between the changes in $B$ and $\Delta f$: the width is at maximum or minimum when the frequency changes the most and vice versa.
 This is not coincidental.
-It seems that the two quantities are related through the Kramers-Kronig relation.
-By using a cutoff frequency, at least the wave vector values of the minima and maxima agree well between the actual quantity and the one calculated from the Kramers-Kronig relation.
-More accurate analysis is difficult due to finite range of simulated data and acoustic resonances.
+We can examine the relationship between the two quantities by the Kramers-Kronig relations.
+By introducing a cutoff frequency, the wave vector values of the minima and maxima can be reproduced by calculation through the Kramers-Kronig.
+Precise analysis is difficult due to limited range of simulated data on such acoustic resonances.

 Fig.~\ref{Fig:AcousticPower2D} illustrates how the width of the resonance depends on the oscillator geometry in 2D.